Twistor memory

-Twistor memory is a form of computer memory formed by wrapping magnetic tape around a current-carrying wire.
-Operationally, twistor was very similar to core memory.
-Twistor could also be used to make ROM memories, including a re-programmable form known as piggyback twistor.
+Twistor memory is a form of computer memory formed by wrapping magnetic tape around a current-carrying wire to make a device called a twistor.
+Operationally, twistor memory was very similar to core memory.
+Twistors could also be used to make ROM memories, including a re-programmable form known as a piggyback twistor.
 Both forms were able to be manufactured using automated processes, which was expected to lead to much lower production costs than core-based systems.

 Introduced by Bell Labs in 1957, the first commercial use was in their 1ESS switch which went into operation in 1965.
-Twistor was used only briefly in the late 1960s and early 1970s, when semiconductor memory devices replaced almost all earlier memory systems.
-The basic ideas behind twistor also led to the development of bubble memory, although this had a similarly short commercial lifespan.
+Twistor memory was used only briefly in the late 1960s and early 1970s, when semiconductor memory devices replaced almost all earlier memory systems.
+The basic ideas behind twistor memory also led to the development of bubble memory, although this had a similarly short commercial lifespan.

 Core memory

 Construction

 Diagram of a 4×4 plane of magnetic-core memory in an X/Y line coincident-current setup.
 X and Y are drive lines, S is sense, Z is inhibit.
 Arrows indicate the direction of current for writing.

 In core memory, small ring-shaped magnets - the cores - are threaded by two crossed wires, X and Y, to make a matrix known as a plane.
 When one X and one Y wire are powered, a magnetic field is generated at a 45-degree angle to the wires.
 The core magnets sit on the wires at a 45-degree angle, so the single core wrapped around the crossing point of the powered X and Y wires will be affected by the induced field.

 The materials used for the core magnets were specially chosen to have a very "square" magnetic hysteresis pattern.
 This meant that fields just below a certain threshold will do nothing, but those just above this threshold will cause the core to be affected by that magnetic field; it will abruptly flip its magnetization state.
 The square pattern and sharp flipping states ensures that a single core can be addressed within a grid; nearby cores will see a slightly different field, and not be affected.